marcusoftnet/marcusoftnet.github.io/_posts/2016-05-19-some-thoughts-after-lkna16.md

 [David Anderssons](http://www.djaa.com/) keynote was about the concept of [anti-fragility and creating robust, resilient and anti-fragile organizations](http://www.slideshare.net/agilemanager/creating-robust-resilient-antifragile-organizations-using-kanban).
 I've read some of his blog posts on this and I think this not only is a really interesting topic but also a worthy goal.
 The first basic service any organization can supply is to still be around, right?
 But to do that over time you very often need to adapt to new situations and needs.
 Sometimes, as shown in David's talk, you might need to abandon you original reason-to-be and become something new.
 IBM was a very interesting example of that (nowadays, out of PC, out of mainframe etc).
 This is was a anti fragile organization can do.

 This touches nicely on another idea that is very strong in the kanban community; metrics and models.
-I'm not personally strong in this, I realised after these days, but it's a strong trend to measure and track your progress and drive your improvements using models, not only the scientific method.
+I'm not personally strong in this, I realized after these days, but it's a strong trend to measure and track your progress and drive your improvements using models, not only the scientific method.

 But where then?
 What is better?
 HA - funny you should ask.
 I don't think I was in a single conversation that didn't end up talking about Why.
 Why are we doing this?
 How can we be more crisp in our communication of our purpose and making sure that everyone in the organization, or team even, pulls towards the same goal.
 I think metrics play a vital role here, but you have to use that tool with care since you "might just get what you measure".